elastic/kibana/x-pack/README.md

 prerequisites:
 The reporting functional tests use [pdf-image](https://www.npmjs.com/package/pdf-image) to convert PDF's pages to png files for image comparisions between generated reports and baseline reports. pdf-image requires the system commands `convert`, `gs`, and `pdfinfo` to function.
-Those can be set up be running the following.
+Those can be set up by running the following.

 ```sh
 //OSX